DrHibbitts/TiltBrushConverter/README.md

 - Hit the convert button at the bottom.
 All ticked files will be converted

 ToDos:
-- Support OBJ as well as FBX
 - Allow custom naming schemes
-- Loading screens
-- Threading so the processing doesn't lock up the GUI